Meet-S0ni/DevOps_360/README.md

 1. Copy public ip from terraform /public_ip.txt file and put in inventory.ini file at ansible_host=<EC2_PUBLIC_IP>

-2. Copy ssh key from terrafrm /key.pem to Ansible directory
+2. Copy the ssh key from terraform /key.pem to Ansible directory

-3. Copy docker-app directory in Ansible directory
+3. Copy docker-app directory into Ansible directory

 4. Run this commands to execute ansible playbook